salvadorlemus/games50-projects-2018-x-/README.md

 # salvadorlemus

+Code has been made to run in LOVE2DT https://love2d.org/

+Follo the instructions in teh wiki to run the game https://love2d.org/wiki/Getting_Started

 Implementation of :

 Randomize the gap between pipes (vertical space), such that they’re no longer hardcoded to 90 pixels.